Zuora CPQ vs. Salesforce CPQ

 Insights into customer lifetime value, average deal size, revenue per customer, and other financial impact metrics to help businesses invest in the customer segments that generate the most revenue.Detailed reporting analytics for customized pricing strategies and discount structures.
 CRM integration for deeper customer analytics.

-Native support for new deals and quote management for recurring revenue, consumption, and many other pricing strategies.Full-cycle quote-to-cash automation.
+Native support for new deals and quote management for recurring revenue, consumption, and many other pricing strategies.Full-cycle quote-to-cash automation with Revenue Cloud.

 Web-based platform.Web and mobile (iPhone and Android) platforms.